THOMASELOVE/431-quizzes-2023/quiz2/README.md

 # Quiz 2 Materials

-This page will eventually have links to all materials for Quiz 2.
+## Updates since initial posting of materials (2023-11-30 1 PM)

+- No updates yet.
+If you find an issue or want to ask a question, email `431-help at case dot edu`.

 ## Main PDF of Instructions and Questions

-By 5 PM on Thursday 2023-11-30, a pdf file containing the complete instructions, including all 24 questions, will be **posted here**.
+A pdf file containing the complete instructions, including all 24 questions, [is available here](https://github.com/THOMASELOVE/431-quizzes-2023/blob/main/quiz2/431-2023-quiz2.pdf).
+The PDF is 39 pages long.

 ## Data